The Emergence of Higher-Order Structure in Scientific and Technological Knowledge Networks

 Assume a weighted graph $G = (V,E,w)$ where $V$ is the set of vertices, $E$ the set of edges, and $w: E \rightarrow \mathbb{R}^+$ a function mapping edges to their weights.
-Let $w$ define an ordering on the edges of $G$ such that we may decompose $G$ as a sequence of subgraphs $\emptyset = G_0 \subset G_1 \subset \dots \subset G_M = G$ where $M$ is the number of distinct edge weights of $G$.
+Let $w$ define an ordering on the edges of $G$, such that we may decompose $G$ as a sequence of subgraphs $\emptyset = G_0 \subset G_1 \subset \dots \subset G_M = G$ where $M$ is the number of distinct edge weights of $G$.
 Here $G_1$ is the subgraph of $G$ including only the edge(s) of highest weight.
-Each inclusion of $G_i$ into $G_{i+1}$ (i.e. $G_i \xhookrightarrow{} G_{i+1}$) is the inclusion of the subgraph $G_i$ into the larger graph $G_{i+1}$ that includes all of $G_i$ and additional edges with weight equal to the $(i+1)$-th largest weight.
+Each inclusion of $G_i$ into $G_{i+1}$ (i.e. $G_i \xhookrightarrow{} G_{i+1}$) is the inclusion of the subgraph $G_i$ into the larger graph $G_{i+1}$ that includes all of $G_i$ and additional edges, with weight equal to the $(i+1)$-th largest weight.
 At each step $i$ in this decomposition of the graph, we compute the \emph{clique complex} or \emph{flag complex} $K(G_i)$ of $G_i$ by treating each $k$-clique of $G_i$ as a $(k-1)$-dimensional \emph{simplex} or \emph{cell}.
-In other words, we ``fill in'' all cliques of the graph at each step $i$ such that $0$-cells correspond to nodes, $1$-cells to edges, $2$-cells to $3$-cliques (triangles), $3$-cells to $4$-cliques (tetrahedra), etc. More generally, each $k$-cell $\sigma = (v_0, v_1, \dots, v_k)$ is the convex hull of $k+1$ affinely-positioned nodes.
+In other words, we ``fill in'' all cliques of the graph at each step $i$ such that $0$-cells correspond to nodes, $1$-cells to edges, $2$-cells to $3$-cliques (triangles), $3$-cells to $4$-cliques (tetrahedra), and so on.
+More generally, each $k$-cell $\sigma = (v_0, v_1, \dots, v_k)$ is the convex hull of $k+1$ affinely-positioned nodes.